 The Unitarian Univeralist Service Committee (UUSC) is a group that works with people around the world to improve lives by protecting their human rights, which are rights that every person deserves.
-One of the ways UUSC does this is through helping people protect the environment and cope with climate changes affecting the environment.
+One of the ways UUSC does this is through helping people protect the environment.

 In Kenya, UUSC is working with another organization on a project called Hope in Crops.
-Like we've just learned about the environment and planted a seed, children in Kenya are learning about their rain forest and planting trees to make sure the rain forest stays healthy, to protect riverbanks from erosion, and to help clean the river water.
-They are also planting local food crops that naturally survive better during droughts or heavy rains.
+Like we've just learned about the environment and planted a seed, children in Kenya are learning about their rain forest and planting trees to make sure the rain forest stays healthy and filled with trees.
+They are also planting food crops in the forest to feed people who are hungry, including orphans.